kmruiz/pottery/docs/_posts/2023-01-08-creating-a-simple-webserver-with-pottery-and-javalin.md

 [Javalin is a lightweight and fast Java and Kotlin framework](https://javalin.io/) which is having a big adoption rate due to its simplicity and performance.
-If you are used to work with other frameworks like [ktor](https://ktor.io/) for Kotlin and [express.js](https://expressjs.com/), you are not going to be surprised by its API design.
+If you are used to work with other frameworks like [ktor](https://ktor.io/) for Kotlin and [express.js](https://expressjs.com/) for NodeJS, you are not going to be surprised by its API design.

 This post summarises how to create a simple HTTP REST API that prints the current date.
 We will be bundling and testing the application using [Pottery](/) and [jUnit 5](https://junit.org/junit5/).